 How to Become a Certified Therapy Dog Team

-Becoming a certified Project Canine therapy dog and handler team is a 4-step process:
+Becoming a certified Project Canine therapy dog team is a 4-step process:

 - Register: Tell us you can't wait to start visiting by registering and paying for your insurance.